 This tripod has a lot of good features that many tripods don’t have.
-It’s versatile, pretty light and great flexibility.
+It’s versatile, pretty light, and has great flexibility.
 Since there’s a newer version, it’s been reduced on the price.
 If money is an issue, I’d get the Vanguard Alta 264AO.
 I found this spotting scope to be the best spotting scope tripod for birding.

 The Vanguard VS-82 Table-Top Tripod overall is a very solid feeling tripod.
 It has a pretty wide base for a tabletop tripod.
 Even though it’s pretty cheap, it doesn’t feel like a throwaway item.

-The rubberized feet makes the tripod hold in place when in use.
+The rubberized feet make the tripod hold in place when in use.
 It has 2 points of motion within the tripod.
 Unfortunately, it doesn’t have a ball head but other than that, it’s a decent table-top tripod.

 - The tripod is really good for small, closed spaces.